The Marantz Way

 Lossless audio is a buzzword at the moment.
 Apple Music has recently started to offer lossless tracks, Spotify has promised a new lossless tier in 2021, and for a while now, Amazon Music has offered HD and Ultra HD audio.
-So you may ask why, in this world of digital streaming, Marantz has made an all-new, all-analog integrated amplifier?
+So you may ask why, in this world of digital streaming, Marantz has made an all-new, all-analogue integrated amplifier?
 The answer is both simple and complex.

 Since 1953, Marantz has made its name fusing art and science to create The Most Musical Sound.
 Generations of Marantz Sound Masters have labored to get listeners as close to the music as possible, committed to creating emotional sonic experiences.
 This craft is now more relevant than ever with high-quality streaming moving to the mainstream.
 “The Marantz sound is warm and layered,” says Marantz president, Joel Sietsema.
 “This is thanks to the craftsmanship, and attention to detail that goes into every component of every product.”